Sourdough multiseed bread step-by-step recipe with photos.

 About this recipe

-A crunchy crust and a soft, chewy crumb that is loaded with seeds, this sourdough multiseed bread is earthy, inviting, very healthy, and absolutely delicious.
+With a crunchy crust and a soft, chewy crumb that is loaded with seeds, this sourdough multiseed bread is earthy, inviting, very healthy, and absolutely delicious.

 I have to admit - hands down this bread is an absolute family favourite.
 With all our favourite seeds, this sourdough multiseed bread is absolutely delicious and super healthy.
 Not just is this loaf THE favourite sourdough bread for both me and my son but is loved by all four of us.
 I think this is also my most baked loaf - I've baked hundreds of loaves of this hearty bread even before it made it to my blog.